When to Leave Your Ghostwriter . . . and What To Do Next

 Is this simply a bump in the road to a productive working relationship?
 Or should you cut ties now?

-Many of our clients come to us after a poor experience with a previous writer — and nearly all of them had stories about early red flags; they’d all spent anxious hours wondering if they should stick with their writer or move on to someone new.
+Many of our clients come to us after a poor experience with a previous ghostwriter — and nearly all of them had stories about early red flags; they’d all spent anxious hours wondering if they should stick with their writer or move on to someone new.
 In fact, we’ve heard stories like this so often that we thought a few tips on how to deal with bad ghostwriters might be worthwhile.

 Choosing the Right Ghostwriter